CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 For example, semi-quantitative methodology can be used as a simple estimation tool for obtaining the numerical value of End-tidal Carbon Dioxide level (etCO2).

-Below picture shows the semi-quantitative method in the way it was intended for, estimating only the etCO2 numerical value for the purpose of airway tube placement confirmation.
+Below picture shows the semi-quantitative method in the way it was intended for, estimating only the etCO2 numerical value for purpose of airway tube placement confirmation.
 It is not for continuous waveform display.

 A hand-held semi-quantitative etCO2 estimation tool (with SpO2) for airway tube placement confirmation

-How is it feasible to display a true continuous CO2 waveform when the semi-quantitative measurement kits do not have the ability to make continuous measurements?
+The manufacturer is displaying a flawed continuous CO2 waveform using semi-quantitative measurement kits that do not have ability to make continuous measurements

 NIHON KOHDEN also allows data from semi-quantitative measurements to be displayed on screen with the non-measurement period reset to zero level.
 The insistence to display a continuous waveform using discontinuous measurement data from semi-quantitative mainstream CO2 estimation kits is unacceptable; the manufacturer is just subjecting the monitored patients and users to dangerous misinterpretation risks.